or: pnpm add / yarn add / bun addRequires Node 18+ or any runtime with a global fetch. Zero native dependencies.

 });Useful MockKernel helpers: recordsIn(thread), recordsByKind(kind), recordsByActor(did), count(), clear(), failNextPostCall(n), failNextGetCall(n) (for transport-failure testing).

-Because the SDK uses global fetch, it runs unmodified in Workers.
-Pass the Worker's environment bindings explicitly if you're using them:
+Because the SDK uses global fetch, it runs unmodified on edge runtimes.
+Pass the runtime's environment bindings explicitly if you're using them:

 export default {